-What Defra funding sources can Local Authorities access to support their air quality work?
+What Defra funding sources can Local Authorities access to support their air quality work in England?

-Defra launched the Air Quality Grant 2020-21 on September 2 2020, with an application deadline of noon October 14 2020.
-The purpose of the Grant was to provide support to local authorities in England to develop and/or implement measures to improve local air quality.
-In particular, Defra were looking for applications with projects designed to:
+The purpose of the Grant is to provide support to local authorities in England to develop and/or implement measures to improve local air quality.
+In particular, Defra look for applications with projects designed to:

-The application process especially welcomed projects to tackle fine particulate matter (PM2.5), which is known to be the pollutant of greatest harm to human health.
-Plans to increase awareness and encourage long-term behaviour change were also successful.
-These projects complement the wider UK plan for tackling roadside nitrogen dioxide (NO2) concentrations, which includes a £3.5 billion investment into air quality and cleaner transport.
+These projects will complement the wider UK plan for tackling roadside nitrogen dioxide (NO2) concentrations, which includes a £3.5 billion investment into air quality and cleaner transport.
 The plan is supporting the uptake of low emissions vehicles, getting more people to cycle and walk, and encouraging cleaner public transport.

-Other proposals which have won funding include projects and campaigns to:
+Proposals which have won funding previously include projects and campaigns to:

 - Partner with GPs to train them as Air Quality champions to raise awareness of the health impacts of air pollution in their surgeries.

 - Promote anti-idling amongst drivers.

 - Support local authorities in monitoring and raising awareness surrounding PM2.5.

 - Develop alternatives for last-mile freight for local businesses, for example via cargo-bike schemes.